View All

 Time Complexity Analysis:

-Java's brute-force prime number program operates with O(n) time complexity, implying linear growth in divisibility checks proportional to the input size.
+Java's brute-force prime number program operates in Java with O(n) time complexity, implying linear growth in divisibility checks proportional to the input size.
 This characteristic restricts its efficiency in large-scale scenarios but suits smaller inputs and educational purposes.

 • The brute-force prime number program in Java operates with O(n) time complexity, where n is the number being tested.